-I am so fortunate, because I get see 'Hamilton' in Chicago in October at The Private Bank Theater.
+I am so fortunate, because I get see 'Hamilton' in Chicago at The Private Bank Theater.
 I'm sure it will be a life-changing experience.

 "I am the one thing in life I can control, I am inimitable, I am an original, I’m not falling behind or running late, I’m not standing still, I am lying in wait.” - Hamilton: An American Musical